Tech Hub

 ❓ FAQ

-Q: Can I use the DAC53401 to drive a LED directly?
+Q: Can I use the DAC53401 to directly drive a power MOSFET gate?

 About Leon Zhang